Seteco/Somorrostro/Add-more-charts-to-netdata.md

 Most plugins come with **auto-detection**, configured to work out-of-the-box on popular operating systems with the default settings.

-However, there are cases where auto-detection fails.
-The applications to be monitored do not allow netdata to connect.
+However, there are cases that auto-detection fails.
+Usually the reason is that the applications to be monitored do not allow netdata to connect.
 In most of the cases, allowing the user `netdata` from `localhost` to connect and collect metrics, will automatically enable data collection for the application in question (it will require a netdata restart).

 You can verify netdata plugins are able to collect metrics, following this procedure: